Two of my friends visited cemeteries during their recent overseas Christmas holidays.

 The coffins are in a range of sizes, with the small ones said to be filled with bodies that are in the foetal position; the theory being that those people leave the world as they entered it.
 Hanging next to some of the coffins are wooden chairs.
 It’s on those chairs the deceased sat as they were prepared for burial.

 The graves my friend Charlotte visited on Nusa Lembongan are more conventional but just as peaceful.
-They’re also an example of the way ancestors are cared for and tradition upheld.
-The island is south east of Bali and is fast-becoming a popular tourist destination because of its stunning beaches and bays, snorkelling and great natural attractions.
+They’re also an example of the way ancestors are cared for and traditions upheld.
+The island is southeast of Bali and is fast becoming a popular tourist destination because of its stunning beaches and bays, snorkeling and great natural attractions.

 Many of the headstones there are shaded by colourful parasols.
 This is to keep the hot, tropical sun off the dead.
 Protecting graves from the elements is not uncommon.
 I have seen graves in Botswana, Africa shaded with iron and cloth covers and decorated covers over Aboriginal graves in some of Australia’s more remote communities.

 You can always tell a lot about a culture, a town, or a community by the way they treat their dead, can’t you?